2hands10fingers/Pitchfork-ML/README.md

 ## Goal
 Produce a mock Pitchfork Review as learned my our Machine Learning algo.

+## Hypothesis
+Our AI/Machine will produce a review by checking against the statistical data we accrue during review analysis so as to gauge accuracy.

 ## Data management process

 ### Data break down